mackenziekbrooks/dh180-w18-borndigital/discussion.md

 # Discussion leading

 Welcome to life on the other side of the classroom!
-In pairs, you are responsible for leading discussion for 30 minutes of class.
-Discussion dates will be assigned the second week of class.
+In pairs, you are responsible for leading discussion for 30-45 minutes of class.
+Discussion dates will be assigned the third week of class.
 [Signup will happen in Box](https://wlu.box.com/s/hyseo1nkbnxp1wmlepbtspklqqthehut).

 From the list below and your own research, select 1-2 articles for the class to read and discuss.